Please feel free to contact us if you have questions that are not addressed below.

 Where can I park my car and do I need a parking permit?

-At the Fall River Professional & Continuing Education Center, parking is available for a nominal fee at the Pearl Street garage, which is within one block of the building.
+At the our Fall River satellite location, parking is available for a nominal fee at the Pearl Street garage, which is within one block of the building.
 Metered parking is also available on South Main St.

-Directions to the Main Dartmouth Campus and satellite locations are available online.
+Directions to the main Dartmouth campus and satellite locations.

 How and when do I access my grades?